Understanding your live website test results

 Reports

 Maze reports make it easy to analyze, share, and present your results data.
-Reports are automatically generated for every live maze tested with at least one tester.
+Reports are automatically generated for every published study tested with at least one participant.

 Learn more about reports